silnrsi/langtags/doc/langtags.md

 fallback list.
 In this case we could have made any of the languages the default.
 The primary consideration here is what would a user not from any of the other regions want to fall back to?

+Rather than having every tagset list all the fallbacks for all the regions covered by the tagset only to find they fallback in the same way as every other tagset, we include a central set of defaults.
+The "\_fallbacks" tag contains a "rules" field that is structured like a fallback field in a tagset.
+It is the default fallbacks covering all regions.
+So if a tagset lacks a fallback field or an entry for a given region, the main \_fallbacks list can be used.